OpenSym 2021

 A. Research papers

-• Length: 10 pages 18 pages in the new single-column format ACM submission template
+10 pages18 pages in the new single-column format ACM submission template - Format: ACM, double-blind

 The completed research paper submission deadline is June 15 2021 (abstracts have to be submitted on June 3, 2021).
 Submitted papers should present integrative reviews or original reports of substantive new work: theoretical, empirical, and/or in the design, development and/or deployment of novel concepts, systems, and mechanisms.
 Research papers will be reviewed to meet rigorous academic standards of publication.
 Papers will be reviewed for relevance, conceptual quality, innovation, and clarity of presentation.